-- 6.43 FDDs should consider the safest and most appropriate time to make a Warning, Terminate or STOP call and to not jeopardise safety by causing an unnecessary distraction for the pilot at a critical point during their display. - 6.44 For Warning calls only, where the FDD / FCC considers, for flight safety reasons, there is no 'appropriate time' during the pilot's display, they shall verbally debrief the pilot once landed.
-In addition to the verbal debrief, the occurrence shall be recorded as a 'Warning call' on the joint CAA / MAA 'Flying Display Director Post Display Feedback Form' SRG1305 / Form 4 along with a narrative detailing the debrief points and justification for withholding the call. - In the case of an obvious aircraft malfunction resulting in loss of control or other emergency, whether or not a PAN or MAYDAY has been transmitted, discretion and judgement may dictate that a display related safety call be an unwarranted distraction and wholly inappropriate.
+- standardisation, a 'steady white' signal is recommended.
+The same signal may be used to communicate both STOP and Terminate calls. - 6.44 FDDs should consider the safest and most appropriate time to make a Warning, Terminate or STOP call and to not jeopardise safety by causing an unnecessary distraction for the pilot at a critical point during their display. - 6.45 For Warning calls only, where the FDD / FCC considers, for flight safety reasons, there is no 'appropriate time' during the pilot's display, they shall verbally debrief the pilot once landed.
+In addition to the verbal debrief, the occurrence shall be recorded as a 'Warning call' on the 'Flying Display Director Post Display Feedback Form' SRG1305/Form 4 along with a narrative detailing debrief points and justification for withholding the call. - In the case of an obvious aircraft malfunction resulting in loss of control or other emergency, whether or not a PAN or MAYDAY has been transmitted, discretion and judgement may dictate that a display related safety call be an unwarranted distraction and wholly inappropriate.